nbarbettini/little-aspnetcore-book/chapters/deploy-the-application/deploy-to-azure.md

 ### Update the application settings

-> Sidebar: This is only necessary if you configured Facebook login in chapter 7.
+> Sidebar: This is only necessary if you configured Facebook login in the *Security and identity* chapter.

 Your application won't start up properly if it's missing the `Facebook:AppId` and `Facebook:AppSecret` configuration values.
 You'll need to add these using the Azure web portal: